ZakariaBouzouf/e-commerce-website/README.md

 ## Project Description

-This is a full-stack web application built with a React.js frontend and a Spring Boot backend.
+This is a full-stack web application built with a React.js frontend and a Spring Boot backend .
 The website allows users to register and log in, browse products, and make purchases(of course this is just a fake one).
 It features secure user authentication, a dynamic user interface, and a responsive design.
 The backend handles API requests, database interactions with MySQL, and user management, while the frontend provides a smooth and interactive user experience.

 ## Getting Started